 After proving yourself free of any contributory negligence, you must prove that the other driver was acting negligently when he or she collided with you.
 Proving driver fatigue may be challenging, as the concept of negligence is complicated.
-It’s always best to seek help from a skilled Birmingham accident lawyer before trying to seek compensation for yourself.
+It’s always best to seek help from a skilled Alabama accident lawyer before trying to seek compensation for yourself.

 In addition to investigating and proving your case, our competent accident attorneys will help you prove that the other driver breached his or her duty of care by breaking a traffic law or by driving fatigued, which caused your accident and the subsequent damages to you.
 While this may seem straightforward enough, driver fatigue cases are notoriously hard to prove.
-The sooner you get started on your Birmingham case, the better.
+The sooner you get started on your Alabama case, the better.